 Supporters are figures or objects on either side of the shield meant to be holding up or framing the shield.
 As with most heraldic elements, the supporters have symbolic meaning and are generally animals—either real or mythical.

 The compartment is the landscape—usually either a bed of rocks, a mound of grass, or a wreath—underneath the escutcheon and supporters.
 Traditionally said to represent an individual’s land, nowadays, it can represent anything.
 For example, sea-faring entities may choose to depict a lake or ocean—especially if the supporters are aquatic animals.

 Usually a phrase printed in Latin on a ribbon or scroll, the motto can be anything from a battle cry to a slogan to declaration.
 Although the most common language is Latin, you can use any language you like.
 The motto can appear at the top or bottom the achievement.

 A te pro te = From thee, for thee

 Amo, ut invenio = I love as I find

 Corage sans peur = Courage without fear

-You get the idea!
+You get the idea.
 Imagine the fun you could have coming up with your own motto!
 It can go above the whole coat of arms, or below.
-Often times the name of the family is also found either above or below the coat of arms on a scroll or ribbon. (if you want to put your motto into Latin or another language, try using a language translator such as google translate!)
+Oftentimes, the name of the family is also found either above or below the coat of arms on a scroll or ribbon.

 I hope you now have a good basis for understanding heraldry and family crests.
 As you can tell, this is a very complex system, which requires further study if you want to become well versed in the meaning of its symbolism.
 It is a fascinating study, and there is no shortage of excellent resources on the internet and in print about heraldry and coats of arms, many of which you will find in the following links section.